Bipartite Interference and Air Pollution Transport: Estimating Health Effects of Power Plant Interventions: Background and Data for Evaluating Power Plant Interventions

 \subsection{Title IV of the Clean Air Act Amendments and Scrubbers on Coal-Fired Power Plants}

 Starting with at least Title IV of the 1990 Amendments to the Clean Air Act, air quality management in the US has striven to reduce \SOTwo emissions by ten million tons relative to 1980 levels \citep{chestnut_fresh_2005}.
 One motivation for such regulations is the fact that \SOTwo is a known precursor to the atmospheric formation of \PMTwo, which itself has been linked to myriad adverse health outcomes \citep{pope_iii_fine-particulate_2009, dominici_particulate_2014}.
 Thus, a major focus of such efforts to reduce population pollution exposure is the reduction of \SOTwo (and other) emissions from coal-fired electricity generating power plants, the dominant source of \SOTwo emissions in the US.

-Strategies to reduce \SOTwo emissions at power plants are varied, but one key technology is the installation of a flue-gas desulfurization scrubber (``scrubber''), which is known to initiate substantial reductions in emissions of \SOTwo.
+The specific intervention evaluated here is the installation (or not) of flue-gas desulfurization scrubbers (``scrubbers'') on \numplants coal-fired power plants in the United States during 2005, a year of significant regulatory action on power plants.
+Such scrubbers are known to reduce emissions of \SOTwo.
+We deploy the new methods to estimate network intervention effects of scrubber installation on hospitalization outcomes among \numbeneficiaries adults aged 65 and older enrolled in Medicare and residing across \numzips ZIP codes.